Release date: March 27, 2017

 - Describe the various stressors that may contribute to physician stress and burnout;

 - List a variety of techniques and resources to help individual physicians combat stress and burnout; and

 - Discuss the benefits of mindfulness and self-compassion.

 CME Credit Statement:

-Physicians are required to complete and pass a test in order to earn CME credit.
+To receive CME credit, physicians should complete the test questions that follow the activity.
 A passing score of 70% or better earns the physician 1 CME credit.

 Ethics Credit Statement:

 This course has been designated by TMLT for 1 credit in medical ethics and/or professional responsibility.

 Wayne Wenske has no commercial affiliations/interests to disclose related to this activity.
 TMLT staff, planners, and reviewers have no commercial affiliations/interests to disclose related to this activity.